 Not All DUIs Are Wobblers in California

-It’s important that you understand that not all DUIs are classified as wobblers.
+It’s important that you understand that not all DUIs get classified as wobblers.
 The majority of DUI charges in California are misdemeanors.
 Drivers who have an elevated blood alcohol concentration (BAC) are almost always charged with a misdemeanor, unless:

 - They have three previous misdemeanor DUIs on their record.